HKUDS/SepLLM/Training-SepLLM/README.md

 pip install -r requirements/requirements.txt python ./megatron/fused_kernels/setup.py install # optional if not using fused kernels
 ```
 *Note: If you want to use the Sep-Attention module, please make sure your Pytorch>=2.5.0.
-And set "USE_SEG_ATTN_ACCELERATOR=True" in your training config file.*
+And set "USE_SEP_ATTN_KERNEL_ACCELERATOR=True" in your training config file.*

 You can start training by:
 ```